YashB63/GFG-Daily-Questions/README.md

     Given an array Arr of N positive integers and another number X.
     Determine whether or not there exist two elements in Arr whose sum is exactly X.

+Day 11:

+  Q1: Painting the Fence:

+    Given a fence with n posts and k colors, find out the number of ways of painting the fence so that not more than two consecutive posts have the same colors.

+    Since the answer can be large return it modulo 10^9 + 7.

+  Q2: Minimum distance between two numbers:

+    You are given an array a, of n elements.
+    Find the minimum index based distance between two distinct elements of the array, x and y.
+Return -1, if either x or y does not exist in the array.

+  Q3: First repeating element:

+    Given an array arr[] of size n, find the first repeating element.
+    The element should occur more than once and the index of its first occurrence should be        the smallest.

+    Note:- The position you return should be according to 1-based indexing.